 Loss And Adoption.

 ‘Nan went missing on a Tuesday in 1985.
 I didn’t know she was lost until an uncle called my mother to report the event.
 The phone was in the hall on a white shelf.
-The hall was cold and long and at one end stood a pantry with a red door.
 Each time the phone rang, mother would come running out of the kitchen looking very important, a stripy tea towel flapping in the air.
 I think someone telephoning her made her feel wanted, needed, indispensable, kept in the loop.
-Secrets and catastrophes passed down the wire into her excited pink ear drum.
+Secrets and catastrophes passed down the wire into her excited pink ear drum

 My brother sat opposite me at the table, spooning cornflakes into his mouth.
 I sat opposite him eating toast and slurping a mug of tea.
 When mother started to wail behind the closed glass door, we both gasped in disbelief and sat up very tall and straight in our neat school uniforms.